-Solving differential equations in kinematic space also opens up alternative ways of evaluating the points.
-For one-dimensional kinematic space, one may consider covering the kinematic space with a set of series solutions, which would allow efficient evaluation of FIs anywhere in the kinematic space.
-For lower-dimensional kinematic space, it is possible to build a grid of series solutions.
-While for higher-dimensional kinematic space, the rapid increase in the grid size suggests that importance sampling would be a more efficient strategy.
-Therefore, by combining the auxiliary mass flow method and numerical differential equations with respect to kinematic variables, FIs can be calculated fully systematically and efficiently.
+Solving differential equations in kinematic space introduces alternative methods for evaluating points.
+In a one-dimensional kinematic space, covering it with a set of series solutions facilitates efficient FI evaluation anywhere within the space.
+For lower-dimensional kinematic spaces, constructing a grid of series solutions is feasible.
+However, in higher-dimensional kinematic spaces, the rapid growth in grid size suggests that employing importance sampling would be a more efficient strategy.
+Consequently, by integrating the AMFlow method with numerical differential equations concerning kinematic variables, FIs can be systematically and efficiently calculated.

-\sect{Feynman integrals as special functions} Although FIs cannot be expressed as well-studied special functions, they can be calculated systematically and efficiently using the \texttt{AMFlow} method in combination with differential equations in the kinematic space, as we have discussed above.
-Therefore, it is constructive to define FIs as a new class of special functions (or transcedental numbers if there is no kinematic variable in FIs).
-The so-called special functions often exhibits the following traits: \begin{enumerate} \item[1)] Having both integral and differential representations; \item[2)] Well-studied asymptotic behavior around singularities and branch cuts; \item[3)] Availability of series expansions everywhere; \item[4)] Satisfying certain algebraic relations among them. \end{enumerate} These traits facilitate the exploration of global and local properties of the function space, and also provide efficient evaluation methods.
+\sect{Feynman integrals as special functions} Although FIs cannot be expressed as well-studied special functions, they can be calculated systematically and efficiently using the AMFlow method in combination with differential equations with respect to kinematic variables, as we have discussed above.
+Therefore, it is constructive to define FIs as a new class of special functions (or transcendental numbers if there is no kinematic variable in FIs).
+The so-called special functions often exhibit the following traits: \begin{enumerate} \item[(1)] Having both integral and differential representations; \item[(2)] Well-studied asymptotic behavior around singularities and branch cuts; \item[(3)] Availability of series expansions everywhere; \item[(4)] Satisfying certain algebraic relations among them. \end{enumerate} These traits facilitate the exploration of global and local properties of the function space, and also provide efficient evaluation methods.
 We will show that FIs can indeed satisfy all these points, although better strategies for many aspects are still needed.